Pavan-Kumar-Adapala/RHCSA_Preparation/Create_LVM_VDO_LV.md

 Before going into practical, I need to install lvm, vdo, Kernel module, kvdo

-    sudo dnf install -y lvm2 vdo kmod-kvdo
+    sudo dnf install lvm2 vdo kmod-kvdo -y

-Currently I don't have an extra physical disk to practice LVM and VDO on, I am simulating a disk using empty file.
+Currently, I don't have an extra physical disk to practice LVM and VDO on, I am simulating a disk using empty file.

 1. Create an empty file for disk simulation